 - After World War I, the poor economic conditions of Japan almost caused the Shikoku to become extinct.

 - One of their greatest strengths is their sense of smell.
 If they get loose, their nose can lead them miles away.

 - The Shikoku Inus were bred with the intention of survival, especially during long hunting trips.

 A key difference between the Shiba and Shikoku is the contrast in personality.
 For example, the Shikoku dog is not as stubborn nor independent as the Shiba Inu.
-Shikokus are more easy-going when they’re not on the field.
+Shikokus are more easy-going when they’re with loved ones at home.

-READ MORE: Shikoku Inu – Kochi Ken Hunting Dog
+READ MORE: Shikoku Inu – Kochi Hunting Dog

 4. Japanese Chin